hubbleai/carbon-connect-js/README.md

 ### 21. getEmbeddingsfetchUrls()

-- **Description**: This method is used to fetch embeddings based on a provided query.
+- **Description**: This method is utilized to retrieve embeddings based on a provided query.

 - **Parameters**: The `getEmbeddings()` method accepts an object with the following properties:

-  - `accessToken` (string): The access token obtained from authentication.
+  - `accessToken` (string): The access token obtained through authentication.
   - `query` (string): The search query.
   - `queryVector` (number[] or null, optional): The query vector.
-  - `k` (number): Number of nearest embeddings to retrieve.
+  - `k` (number): The number of nearest embeddings to retrieve.
-  - `filesIds` (number[] or null, optional): Array of file IDs.
+  - `filesIds` (number[] or null, optional): An array of file IDs.
-  - `parentFileIds` (number[] or null, optional): Array of parent file IDs.
+  - `parentFileIds` (number[] or null, optional): An array of parent file IDs.
   - `tags` (Record<string, any> or null, optional): Tags associated with the embeddings.
-  - `includeTags` (boolean or null, optional): Flag to include tags.
+  - `includeTags` (boolean or null, optional): A flag to include tags.
-  - `includeVectors` (boolean or null, optional): Flag to include vectors.
+  - `includeVectors` (boolean or null, optional): A flag to include vectors.
-  - `includeRawFile` (boolean or null, optional): Flag to include raw file.
+  - `includeRawFile` (boolean or null, optional): A flag to include raw file.
-  - `hybridSearch` (boolean or null, optional): Flag to indicate hybrid search.
+  - `hybridSearch` (boolean or null, optional): A flag to indicate hybrid search.
-  - `hybridSearchTuningParameters` (HybridSearchParams or null, optional): Parameters to fine-tune the hybrid search.
+  - `hybridSearchTuningParameters` (HybridSearchParams or null, optional): Parameters for fine-tuning hybrid search.
+The following properties are available:
+    - `weightA`
+    - `weightB`

-- **Returns**: A promise that resolves to an `GetEmbeddingsResponse` object:
+- **Returns**: A promise that resolves to an `GetEmbeddingsResponse` object with the following properties:

-  - `status` (number): HTTP status code of the response.
+  - `status` (number): The HTTP status code of the response.
   - `data` (object or null): The response data containing the embeddings information.
-  - `error` (string or null): Error message if there's an issue fetching the embeddings.
+  - `error` (string or null): An error message if there's an issue fetching the embeddings.

 - **Usage**: